larmog/larmog.github.io/content/post/2016-02-04-Thank_you_Java_but_its_time_to_Go.md

 $open http://tour.golang.org/welcome/1
 ```

-I'm keeping Java in my toolbox but I've started using Golang as my new tool and
+I'm keeping Java in my toolbox but I've started using
+[The Go Programming Language](https://golang.org/) as my new tool and
 it's great fun.